-\begin{rem} We emphasize that Thm. \ref{thm:exact_recovery} holds only for the given index set $T_{\ba}$; it provides a metric to examine the recovery accuracy with respect to measurement matrix $\bm A$ and should not be viewed as the sufficient condition for exact recovery of \textit{arbitrary $s$-sparse vector} via $l_1$ minimization (see canonical references \cite{Candes_2005Decoding, Candes_2006Stablesrec,Rauhut_2010CsSM} for details).
-Thm. \ref{thm:exact_recovery} also indicate that for the given index set $T_{\ba}$ small $\|\bm{A}^*_{T_{\ba}}\bm{A}_{T_{\ba}}-I\|_2$ will promote the recover of $\bm v_{T_{\ba}}$. \end{rem}
+\begin{rem} We emphasize that Theorem~\ref{thm:exact_recovery} holds only for the given index set $T_{\ba}$; it provides a metric to examine the recovery accuracy with respect to measurement matrix $\bm A$ and should not be viewed as the sufficient condition for exact recovery of \emph{arbitrary $s$-sparse vector} via $l_1$-minimization (see canonical references \cite{Candes_2005Decoding, Candes_2006Stablesrec,Rauhut_2010CsSM} for details).
+Theorem~\ref{thm:exact_recovery} also indicates that, for the given index set $T_{\ba}$, small $\|\bm{A}^*_{T_{\ba}}\bm{A}_{T_{\ba}}-I\|_2$ will promote the recover of $\bm v_{T_{\ba}}$. \end{rem}